outaagunga/documentation/mobile-apps-android-ios.md

 * Create developer account ($25)
 * Upload AAB
 * Add screenshots, description
-* Submit for review or do a clossed testing
+* Submit for review or do a closed testing

 ### **Apple App Store**